TycheSoftwares/custom-add-to-cart-text-for-woocommerce/readme.txt

 Method 1:
 <ol>
 <li> Go to WordPress Dashboard->Plugins->Add New </li>
-<li> Search Customize Add To Cart Button Text plugin using search option </li>
+<li> Search Custom Add To Cart Text For WooCommerce plugin using search option </li>
 <li> Find the plugin and click Install Now button </li>
 <li> After installation, click on Activate Plugin link to activate the plugin. </li>
 </ol>

 Method 2:
 <ol>
-<li> Download the plugin Customize Add To Cart Button Text.zip </li>
+<li> Download the plugin cat-custom-add-to-cart-button-text.zip </li>
-<li> Unpack the Customize Add To Cart Button Text.zip file and extract the Customize Add To Cart Button Text folder </li>
+<li> Unpack the cat-custom-add-to-cart-button-text.zip file and extract the cat-custom-add-to-cart-button-text folder </li>
 <li> Upload the plugin folder to your /wp-content/plugins/ directory </li>
 <li> Go to WordPress dashboard, click on Plugins from the menu </li>
-<li> Locate the auto-add-to-cart-rules and click on Activate link to activate the plugin. </li>
+<li> Locate the Custom Add To Cart Button Text For WooCommerce and click on Activate link to activate the plugin. </li>
 </ol>

 Method 3:
 <ol>
-<li> Download the plugin Customize Add To Cart Button Text.zip </li>
+<li> Download the plugin Custom Add To Cart Text For WooCommerce.zip </li>
 <li> Go to WordPress Dashboard-Plugins-Add New </li>
 <li> Click on Upload Plugin link from top </li>
-<li> Upload the downloaded Customize Add To Cart Button Text.zip file and click on Install Now </li>
+<li> Upload the downloaded cat-custom-add-to-cart-button-text.zip file and click on Install Now </li>
 <li> After installation, click on Activate Plugin link to activate the plugin. </li>
 </ol>